PKS J0116−4722: Description

-PKS J0116−4722 is classified as a giant Fanaroff-Riley Type II radio galaxy with a total radio luminosity of 2.2 x 10^{26} W Hz^{-1} and a linear size of 2.1 megaparsecs.
+PKS J0116−4722 is classified as a giant Fanaroff-Riley Type II radio galaxy with a total radio luminosity of 2.2 × 10^{26} W Hz^{−1} and a linear size of 2.1 megaparsecs.
 It is located in a sparse galaxy environment with three galaxies encircling it.

 PKS J0116−4722 has a variable radio core described as a point-like source, with an X-ray spectrum best fitted with a double power law of 0.3-0.8 kiloelectron volts (KeV).
 A wiggled jet is seen emerging from the core, curving through a large angle and terminating at an emission-plateau.
 There is a peculiar feature shown as linear and intersecting the source between the jet's bright knot and the core.
 Earlier observations described it, a giant complex source.

 Two massive radio lobes are found in PKS J0116-2722.
 They are described as edge-brightened and showing polarization on their outer boundaries.
 However, both ends of the lobes showed absence of compact hotspots; instead having warm spots in their place.
-Radio imaging observations by Australia Telescope Compact Array (ATCA), showed the galaxy has an inner set of radio lobes located north and south, with radio luminosities of 2 x 10^{25} W Hz^{-1}.
+Radio imaging observations by Australia Telescope Compact Array (ATCA), showed the galaxy has an inner set of radio lobes located north and south, with radio luminosities of 2 × 10^{25} W Hz^{−1}.
 However the inner northern lobe is short and diffused, while the inner southern lobe is described as elongated, displaying radio emission peaks.
-These inner lobes in the galaxy are implied to be formed from renewed nuclear core activity, happening around (3-5) x 10^{6} years ago.
+These inner lobes in the galaxy are implied to be formed from renewed nuclear core activity, happening around (3-5) × 10^{6} years ago.

 A bar-like feature has been discovered by ATCA in the southern radio lobe of PKS J0116-2722.
 When observed, it has a sharp bound along the galaxy's northern edge, appearing as a separate component.
 This bar-like feature has high degree of fractional polarization and a steep radio spectra index in its emission.
 Should this feature be described as a wing feature, PKS J0116-2722 can be reclassified as an X-shaped radio galaxy.